AY2021S1-CS2103T-T13-3/tp/docs/UserGuide.md

 :bulb: **Tip:**

-You can type into the Command Box and it will display the commands that start with your current input. <br/>
+You can type input into the Command Box and it will display the command starting with the input. <br/>
 <br>
 <center><img src="images/autocomplete_sample.png" alt="autocomplete"/>
 <br>